Franklin Electric Q2 2025 Earnings Call Transcript

 CFO at Franklin Electric

-I would just add that both groundwater and dewatering, solid, very healthy volumes, just saw a little bit of that product mix play out.
-Book to bill, very healthy, above one.
-It varies across geographies a little bit, but all really healthy above one with strong backlogs.
+I would just add both groundwater and dewatering solid, very healthy volumes.
+Just saw a little bit of that product mix play out.
+Book-to-bill, very healthy above 1.
+It varies across geographies a little bit, but all really healthy above 1 with strong backlogs.

 Joe Ruzynski